luxw/movies/README.md

 ## What else I would do

 I would definitely implement instrumented tests.
 However I didn't have enough time to do it.
-Even though a week is given to finish the project, I'm going to travel to another country for a few days of holiday.

 I would add JaCoCo for test coverage and break builds if the coverage is under a threshold.